argoproj/argo-events/api/sensor.md

 <p>

-Event represents the cloudevent received from a gateway.
+Event represents the cloudevent received from an event source.

 </p>